sinetris/iam-demo/README.md

 - an [ansible][ansible] controller (also used to host the internal DNS server)
 - a [Kubernetes][kubernetes] cluster (a single instance for now)
 - a Linux desktop with [Xfce Desktop Environment][xfce]

-You can see [screenshots](docs/screenshots.md) of some of the applications that will be provisioned.

 > **Warning**
 >